 IT Security

-Most IT security threats start on an employee’s device (laptop/PC).
-Most arrive via a malicious email, whether it be a link in the email to a website that aims to harvest your passwords, or less commonly a virus/malware attachment.
-Recent examples of attacks are ransomware – where a virus encrypts all of your work documents, something that can cost a business thousands in losses.
+Most IT security threats arrive via a malicious email, whether it be a link in the email to a website that aims to trick you into revealing passwords (phishing), or less commonly a virus/malware attachment that looks safe to open.

 • Email Filtering